CesareMannino/CesareMannino/README.md

 - 👋 Hi, I’m @CesareMannino
 - 👀 I’m interested in Javascript; Python; web developement; ML and DS
 - 🌱 I’m currently learning Node.js and Javascript algorithms with Freecodecamp
-- 💞️ I’m looking to collaborate on web development and ML/DS
+- 💞️ I’m looking to collaborate on web development and ML/DS projects
 - 📫 How to reach me cesaremannino@hotmail.it

 <!---